krile136/ApexEloquent/README.md

 - **Improved type safety**: Enables IDE autocomplete for variables.

+# What's the difference from other SOQL builder ?
+What differentiates Apex Eloquent from other SOQL builder is using `Repository pattern`.

+The repository pattern brings testability to your projects.

+Furthermore, Apex Eloquent has Mock Repository as standard, so you don't need to prepare a Mock class.

 # Issues with Database Operations in Apex

 ### Writing Queries in Apex